 Is there a bus?

-Parents are responsible for dropping off and picking up students on time each day at all other partner childcare and NC Pre-K school sites.
+Parents must drop off and pick up students each day for all NC Pre-K sites.

 What if I need before or after school care for my child?

 Parents arrange and pay the site for care outside NC Pre-K hours.
-Contact Union County Health and Human Services at 704-296-4339 to apply for an income based childcare voucher.
+Contact Union County Health and Human Services at 704-706-9494 to apply for an income based childcare voucher.
+See the site options list for sites that offer wrap around care.

 How should my child dress for NC Pre-K?

-Weather appropriate, comfortable clothing with closed toed shoes.
+Weather appropriate, comfortable clothing with closed-toed shoes.
 Children learn outdoors and paint in the art center.
-It helps to keep a change of clothes at school.
+It helps to keep a change of clothes at school in case of spills.

 Will I need to purchase any supplies?